monadicus/mentat/README.md

 # Overview

-`Mentant` is a zero dependency framework that makes implementing and calling the Rosetta API for a myriad of Blockchains easier.
+`Mentat` is a zero dependency framework that makes implementing and calling the Rosetta API for a myriad of Blockchains easier.
 It is written in Rust for high performance, and genercism such that it could be used for any Blockchain.

 # Features